 Up till the early 19th century, before the advent of the lawnmower, property owners used to hire gardeners to do the job with scythes.
 As you can imagine, this was not only a labour-intensive activity, it was also quite expensive, especially for people who owned large areas of grassland.
 The invention of the lawnmower is often attributed to Edwin Beard Budding who developed the idea from observing fibre trimming machinery in a mill.
 He applied for a patent, which was granted in 1830 and soon, the first lawnmower was produced.

 This early machine, cast from iron and developed mainly for sporting fields and larger gardens, consisted of a cutting cylinder at the front and a roller at the back. cuttings collected in a tray at the front of the machine and power was transferred from the roller to the cylinder via gearwheels.
-The combination of cylinder and roller is still in use today – it is what helps create that striped effect often seen on sporting fields.
+The combination of cylinder and roller is still in use today – it is the lawnmower that helps create that striped effect often seen on sporting fields.

 Budding and his engineer partner John Ferrabee sold their first machines to London Zoological Gardens and some Oxford colleges.
 They then allowed other companies to make machines under licence and their business began to thrive.
 Soon, they were being produced by agricultural machinery manufacturers like Ransomes.

 Through the 1850s, his design was developed further and towards the end of the 19th century, the first steam engine mowers appeared.
 Although these were considered a breakthrough at the time, they soon gave way to petrol engine mowers, and later, electric mowers.
 After Budding’s death, Ferrabee continued producing lawnmowers and by the time his company ceased trading in 1863, he had produced 5000 machines.